tytydraco/yessleep/out/I_drove_through_a_town_that_wasnt_on_my_GPS_Im_free.md

 My lock screen had changed.
 It was a photo of me, standing in front of the diner.
 Only this time, I wasn’t smiling.

 Behind me, through the window, I could see the other version of myself sitting at the counter, waving.

+I kept thinking about him—the other me.
+The one who walked down the street like he’d been born there.
+He moved with this calm, unhurried ease, smiling when people called his name, laughing at things I couldn’t hear.
+The way Edna leaned toward him at the diner window, the way Hank clapped him on the shoulder—it was all so natural, like it had always been that way.
+I realized then that the town hadn’t been trying to keep me there.
+It had been trying to make me there.
+Each loop, each morning, every detail it learned about me was just another stitch, sewing me into its memory until I belonged.
+And now that it had what it wanted, I can’t stop thinking about why.